-An order from the recipient's primary care physician (PCP) is required prior to the start of rendering RPM service.
+Enrollment orders must be obtained from the recipient's primary care physician (PCP).
+Enrollment orders are required prior to the start of rendering RPM service.
 Orders for RPM, along with the specific parameters for daily monitoring, must be obtained from the patient's PCP prior to evaluation and admission.
 The order must be documented in the medical record.
 Orders must be signed and dated by the ordering practitioner and must be obtained annually.